ShouWenWang-Lab/shouwenwang-lab.github.io/news/index.md

   tooltip: Lab achievements
 ---

+## 2026
+ - 2026.4, Our invited review on DNA methylation–based lineage tracing was published in the Journal Club section of **Nature Reviews Genetics**.
+Congratulations!

 ## 2025

 - 2025.10, Mengyang and Ruijiang won the **National Scholarship**.
-Congratulates!
+Congratulations!
 - 2025.9, Our **perspective on DNA methylation–based lineage tracing** has been published.
-Congratulates!
+Congratulations!
 - 2025.3, The **DARLIN mouse protocol** has been published.
-Congratulates!
+Congratulations!
 - 2025.1, The **first paper from our lab: MethylTree** got published.
-Congratulates to Mengyang and Ruijiang!
+Congratulations to Mengyang and Ruijiang!

 ## 2024